Therapeutic substances and goods

 Q1.
 Give a brief description of each licensing system as a whole and, with respect to each, reply to the following questions as relevant, placing all of the material with respect to a given system in sequence together, and using cross references as appropriate when elements which have already been described are also present in another system.

-Importation into Australia of therapeutic goods for human use is controlled under the *Therapeutic Goods Act 1989 (Therapeutic Goods Act), the Therapeutic Goods Regulations 1990 (Therapeutic Regulations), and the Customs (Prohibited Imports) Regulations 1956 (PI Regulations).
+Importation into Australia of therapeutic goods for human use is regulated by the Therapeutic Goods Act 1989 (Therapeutic Goods Act), the Therapeutic Goods Regulations 1990 (Therapeutic Goods Regulations), the Therapeutic Goods (Medical Devices) Regulations 2002 (the Medical Devices Regulations) and the Customs (Prohibited Imports) Regulations 1956 (PI Regulations).

-Under the Therapeutic Goods Act, therapeutic goods may not be imported into Australia unless they are registered, listed or included in the Australian Register of Therapeutic Goods (ARTG) or specifically exempt from this requirement.
-One exemption is for personal importation of therapeutic goods.
-Under Schedule 5 of the Therapeutic Regulations, an individual may import a therapeutic good into Australia on their person, or arrange from within Australia for a therapeutic good to be sent to them from an overseas supplier, subject to the following:
+Under the Therapeutic Goods Act, therapeutic goods may not lawfully be imported into Australia unless they are included in the Australian Register of Therapeutic Goods (ARTG) or exempt from, or are the subject of an approval or authority in relation to, this requirement.
+One such exemption is for the personal importation of therapeutic goods.
+Under Item 1 of Schedule 5 to the Therapeutic Goods Regulations, an individual may import certain therapeutic goods into Australia on their person, or arrange from within Australia for a therapeutic good to be sent to them from an overseas supplier, subject to the following:

-- the quantity imported may not exceed three months' supply per importation and the total quantity imported per year cannot exceed 15 months' supply at the manufacturer's recommended maximum dosage;
+• in the case of medicines, the quantity imported may not exceed three months' supply at the maximum does recommended by the manufacturer per importation and the total quantity imported per year cannot exceed 15 months' supply at the manufacturer's recommended maximum dosage;

-- in order to import any product which is a prescription medicine (substances in Schedules 4 or 8 of the Standard for the Uniform Scheduling of Medicines and Poisons), the importer must have a prescription issued by a medical practitioner registered in an Australian state or territory (Note: medicines carried by a passenger on a plane or ship are an exception to this requirement, however, an import licence is still required in the case of medicines in Schedule 4 of the PI Regulations if the passenger does not have a prescription).
+• in order to import any product which is a prescription medicine (substances in Schedules 4 or 8 of the Standard for the Uniform Scheduling of Medicines and Poisons), the importer must have a written authority (in practice, in most cases, a prescription) issued by a medical practitioner registered in an Australian state or territory (Note: medicines carried by a passenger on a plane or ship are an exception to this requirement, however, an import licence is still required in the case of medicines in Schedule 4 of the PI Regulations if the passenger does not have a prescription).

 Purposes and Coverage of Licensing